Blog

 How to Get into IE Business School: IE Essay Tips and Examples

 The application essays for IE University’s International MBA Program are not overly taxing from a length perspective, but they require candidates to make some important decisions as to what they choose to share and how.
 We imagine most applicants will end up devoting a good bit of time to considering their options as far as topics to cover and just as much (if not more) time to crafting the presentation of that information.
-The school’s broad personal essay prompt instructs candidates to essentially “tell us anything important,” and applicants can do so in a video, via a PowerPoint presentation, or in writing.
-At the other extreme are IE’s “live questions,” which give applicants almost no time to prepare their responses in advance.
+The school’s broad personal statement prompt instructs candidates to essentially tell the admissions committee the most important thing about themselves that has not been discussed elsewhere, and applicants can do so in a video, via a PowerPoint presentation, or in writing.
+At the other extreme is IE’s “online assessment,” which gives candidates almost no time to prepare their responses in advance.
 Read on for our advice on approaching the school’s essays for this season.

 A primary goal in responding to this prompt is sincerity.
 Avoid becoming gimmicky in any way.
 You are not trying to seem “cute” or even more creative than the next applicant; you just want to tell your personal story and provide a more dynamic image of yourself.
 We recommend that you start by grabbing some paper and making an old-fashioned list of your key experiences, achievements, pastimes, and passions.
 Then, consider what IE will already know about you and your story and strive to choose the item(s) from your list that can best complement that information to create a well-rounded representation of you.
 With a maximum of three minutes, ten slides, or 650 words, you will need to be relatively succinct, so take care not to spend too much time or space on unnecessary buildup or repetition.
 You want your story to have life and sufficient context so the admissions committee can fully understand and appreciate it, but you also want to give yourself enough room to share details that will imbue your message with color and individuality.